 General Chemistry II

 Biochemistry is the chemistry of biological systems.
 This course will introduce students to the basic principles and concepts of biochemistry.
 Topics will include the structure and function of biomolecules such as amino acids, proteins, enzymes, nucleic acids, RNA, DNA, and bioenergetics.
 This knowledge will then be used to study the pathways of metabolism.
-Prerequisites: Organic Chemistry and General Biology.
+Prerequisite: Organic Chemistry and General Biology